chopdicemince/chopdicemince.github.io/_posts/2018-08-14-swift-chris-lattner.md

 # What is Swift?
 Who is Chris Lattner?

-[Swift](https://swift.org/) is a programming language created in 2010 by [Chris Lattner](http://www.nondot.org/sabre/).
+[Swift](https://swift.org/) is a programming language created in 2010 by [Chris Lattner](http://www.nondot.org/sabre/), who worked at Apple.
 Apple released Swift in 2014.

 The [Apple web page about Swift](https://developer.apple.com/swift/) describes Swift as: